kirillzyusko/react-native-keyboard-controller/docs/docs/api/keyboard-controller.md

 This method sets focus to the selected field.
 Possible values:

-- `prev` - set focus to previous field;
+- `prev` - set focus to the previous field;
-- `current` - set focus to last focused field (i. e. if keyboard was closed you can restore focus);
+- `current` - set focus to the last focused field (i. e. if keyboard was closed you can restore focus);
-- `next` - set focus to next field.
+- `next` - set focus to the next field.

 ```ts
 setFocusTo("next");